edammer/GOparallel/README.md

 ```
 ## Other Notes
 Requires R packages: piano, WGCNA, curl, doParallel, rvest, ontologyIndex, igraph, NMF, stringr.
+Bubble plots also require ggplot2, dplyr, tibble, scales, grid, and gtable packages.
 The piano package (documentation <a href="https://rdrr.io/bioc/piano/">here</a>) can be installed from bioconductor, enabling ontology enrichment analysis on gene sets.

-The function for fisher exact test calculation used within GOparallel is derived from a similar function in the piano package, with its dependencies, but further calculates the p values of both enrichment and depletion so that we have signed Zscores available.
+The function for Fisher exact test calculation used within GOparallel is derived from a similar function in the piano package, with its dependencies, but further calculates the p values of both enrichment and depletion so that we have signed Zscores available.
 ##
 .GMT standard tab-separated format databases are downloaded after scraping available file links from http://download.baderlab.org/EM_Genesets/current_release/
 for any of the available species there.
 According to <a href="http://baderlab.org/GeneSets">the site's documentation</a>, the 3 core GO ontology types are updated monthly, and additional curated pathways are collected from various sources, e.g. the Molecular Signatures (MSig) C2 database, Reactome, wikipathways, etc., which are updated less regularly.